 2nd Year - The second year is based on an understanding of Colour.
 Colour as mixed from the primary colours through to the techniques involved in handling different types of paint and inks.
 This is taken into a 3D project based on an artist or Art movement such as the Cubists.
 Observational drawing is explored further.

 3rd Year - This is designed like a mini Art Foundation course.
 Students study different processes and techniques each half term cycle.
-Topics range from plaster casting to Graphic Design, etching and lino cutting to illustration.
+Topics range from plaster casting to Graphic Design, drypoint intaglio and lino cutting to illustration.
 All this provides an excellent introduction to the GCSE course.

 4th and 5th Year - GCSE ; We follow the AQA syllabus and the Fine Art Course,